out-of-cheese-error/mycelium/README.md

 - **Chat naturally** - The bot automatically extracts entities and relationships from conversations
 - **Wikipedia** - Ask the bot to ingest a Wikipedia article: *"Ingest the Wikipedia article about quantum computing"*
 - **Web pages** - Ask the bot to read a URL: *"Summarize https://example.com/article"* (if the page is too long, it will automatically ingest it into the graph first, then summarize)
 - **Project Gutenberg** - Ingest free ebooks: *"Find and ingest 'Pride and Prejudice' from Gutenberg"*
+- **File upload** - Upload PDFs, TXT, or Markdown files directly from the sidebar
+- **arXiv** - Search and ingest research papers: *"Search arXiv for transformer architectures"*

+**Ingestion targets**: Use the sidebar toggle to choose where content goes:
+- **Graph** - Full entity extraction with LLM (default)
+- **Library** - Fast chunk-and-embed only (no LLM, instant)
+- **Both** - Ingest to graph and library simultaneously

+**Auto-translation**: Set a target language in the sidebar to automatically translate all extracted entities and descriptions during ingestion.

 ![Ingesting Content](screenshots/ingestion.jpg)